ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 _03/2021_

-# Improvements to the the VA.gov front-end build
+# Improvements to the VA.gov front-end build

 VA.gov is a _static website_, meaning that when a user navigates to a page on the website, the files for that page are served as-is from the web server without any dynamic behavior or transformations applied.
 To publish new versions of the website with updated code or content, a process referred to as a _front-end build_ is executed.
 The result of a front-end build is a directory of static files like HTML, which is then uploaded onto the VA.gov web server to become the new version of the website.
 This process as a whole — from the start of the front-end build to the new files being served from the web server — is generally referred to as a _front-end deployment_.
 Once done, the website's general content has no downtime and pages are served very quickly.
 However, the process of the front-end build itself is very complex and teams were faced with some important challenges in scaling it.